Darlie Routier: Television

-An October 1999 episode of the TLC documentary series Medical Detectives titled "Invisible Intruder" Season 4; Episode 1, reports on how detectives discovered who the killer was by analyzing the crime scene's blood spatter, Darlie's 911 call and the offender profiling of her behavior.
+An October 1999 episode of the TLC documentary series Forensic Files titled "Invisible Intruder" Season 4; Episode 1, reports on how detectives discovered who the killer was by analyzing the crime scene's blood spatter, Darlie's 911 call and the offender profiling of her behavior.

-Unsolved Mysteries with Robert Stack covered the case in Season 12 Episode 6.
-The case was again revisited on Unsolved Mysteries with Dennis Farina.
-Both episodes shared evidence from both sides of the case, including those who claim Darlie to be innocent and those pointing towards her guilt.

 An episode of the CBS News series 48 Hours titled Precious Angels is derived from the true-crime book of the same title, authored by Barbara Davis, which first aired August 10, 2001.
 CBS correspondent Bill Lagattuta interviewed Darin Routier, the incarcerated Darlie Routier and Davis about the slayings; associated public officials and defense attorneys were also interviewed.

+Investigation Discovery series Deadly Women covered the case in Season 4, Episode 4, called "Kill Their Own", on August 19, 2011.

 The Investigation Discovery network aired an episode of Werner Herzog's series On Death Row titled "Darlie Routier" that covered the case in Season 2, Episode 2, broadcast on September 10, 2013.

+The case features in the documentary ‘’Death Row Stories’’, Season 2 Episode 5 ‘Mother V. Texas’, available on Amazon on August 9, 2015.
+The documentary series are executive produced by Alex Gibney and Robert Redford, and narrated by Susan Sarandon.

 An American Broadcasting Company (ABC) seven-episode documentary series, The Last Defense examines the death row cases of Darlie Routier and Julius Jones.
 The series premiered on June 12, 2018, profiling Routier's case in a four-part episode: